mukulkkumar/pandas/README.md

   * Astype method
   * Sort a dataframe with a sort_values method
   * Sort a dataframe with a sort_index and rank method

+* Filtering DataFrame
+  * filter dataframe based on the condition